Published: March 15, 2023 • Updated: May 01, 2023 • 4 min read

 In Extreme Programming Explained, Kent Beck shares one of the core ideas of XP: if something is good, we should do it all the time.
 Communication is good and retros are part of a strategy to communicate often.

 Every great team I’ve worked on has done regular retros.
 As a leader, it shows you have vision beyond the current obstacles and are building processes to last.

 I like to do retros at the end of a project.
 They can be done weekly or monthly, too.
 If you feel like you’re not getting as much value out of each one, do less.
 If you feel like communication is poor, do more.

 Let’s get set up!

 First, put the retro on the calendar and invite your entire team.
-Everyone must attend the entire meeting; no absenteeism, fighting fires, or multitasking.
+Everyone must attend the entire meeting; no absenteeism, leaving to fight fires, or multitasking.
 I think an hour is the right amount of time.

 Second, assemble materials.
-The tools I use are:
+The tools I use for in-person retros are:

 “Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.” —Norm Kerth, Project Retrospectives: A Handbook for Team Review